Hack-n-Chill/seski-bois/README.md

  1. Signup or signin to the website.
  2. Add the stock details.
- 3. The stocks are being constantly fetched using finnhub.io.
+ 3. The stock prices are being constantly fetched
  4. If the profit percentage is reached,a mail is sent to the user using Nodemailer.

 ### Tech